-* Music majors, minors and students on a music scholarship whose principal instrument is a string, woodwind, brass or percussion instrument must take part in these auditions and will be placed in one or both ensembles at the discretion of the music directors (Symphony Orchestra, Wind Symphony).
+* Music majors, music minors in their first four semesters of participation, and students on a music scholarship whose principal instrument is a string, woodwind, brass or percussion instrument must take part in these auditions and will be placed in one or both ensembles at the discretion of the music directors (Symphony Orchestra, Wind Symphony).
 For wind and percussion musicians, it is normal to be placed in both ensembles.
 In some cases, students will perform in only one or the other, at the discretion of ensemble conductors and applied faculty.

-* Non-major/non-scholarship students and others may elect to audition for one or both ensembles.
+* Non-music major/non-music scholarship students and others may indicate a preference and choose to audition for only one or both ensembles.

-Auditions for Fall 2015 membership will be held Monday, August 31, 2015 in Schmucker Hall.
+Auditions for Fall 2017 ensembles will be held Monday, August 28 and Tuesday, August 29 in Schmucker Hall.

-- Students audition once for Symphony Orchestra and Wind Symphony.
+- Students audition once for both Symphony Orchestra and Wind Symphony (block audition format).

 - These auditions include woodwinds, brass, percussion, strings, piano, and harp.

-- A sign-up sheet with audition times and locations will be posted outside of the Conservatory Office the week before classes resumes.
-Students auditioning should sign up for a audition time.
+- A sign-up sheet with audition times and locations will be posted outside of the Conservatory Office the week before classes resume.
+Students auditioning should sign up for an audition time.

 List of Performance Excerpts